Practical solutions to the relative pose of three calibrated cameras: Approximate camera geometry

-Due to the approximate nature of the virtual correspondences, our newly proposed M-based and L-based solvers return non-zero errors for zero noise.
-However, at noise levels $\geq 1px$, our $\delta$-based solvers (both M and L), and for the calibrated case even the pure \sftm and \sftl solvers, return comparable or even better results than the \sft and \sst solvers.
-Note that the \sft and \sst solvers sample one/two more points (real correspondences) in the first two cameras, and these points are affected only by the considered noise.
-This shows that our predicted virtual correspondences are good approximations to real correspondences.
-For the calibrated case, the recent state-of-the-art solver~\cite{Hruby_cvpr2022} is failing in about 50\% of the instances for noiseless data, even though the solver was trained on the ETH3D dataset.
+Due to the approximations used in our proposed \sftm-based and \sfaf-based solvers, these solvers exhibit non-zero errors for zero noise.
+However, at noise levels our \sftmdR solvers return comparable or even better (w/ \texttt{ENM}) results than the \sft solver.
+For noise In general, the effect of increasing image noise is less visible for approximate \sftm-based and \sfaf-based solvers.
+In this case, the error of the approximation is dominating the error introduced by the noise in the image correspondences.
+While for \sfaf-based solvers the approximation error is dominant at all noise levels, for \sftm-based solvers, at noise Note that, although the pose errors for the \texttt{4p3V(A)+R+ENM} solver are higher than those of the rest of the solvers, as shown in our real experiments, this solver still returns reasonably low errors to provide local optimization (LO) within RANSAC with a good initialization in real-world settings.
+Further, note that the \sft solver samples one more point (real correspondence) in the first two cameras, and these points are affected only by the considered noise.
+This shows that the mean point correspondence used in the \sftm-based solver is a good approximation to a real correspondence.
+The recent state-of-the-art \sfhc solver~\cite{Hruby_cvpr2022} is failing in about 50\% of the instances for noiseless data, even though the solver was trained on the ETH3D dataset.
 Thus, the median errors are significantly larger than the median errors of the remaining solvers.

-The rotation and translation errors in the first two views, \ie, $e(\M R_{12})$ and $e(\M t_{12})$, for both the calibrated (top row), and the partially calibrated case (bottom row) are shown in Fig.~\ref{fig:noise_uncalibrated}.
-For the partially calibrated case, our new solvers generate two approximate virtual correspondences in the first two views.
-Therefore, the \sstm and \sstl solvers have slightly larger errors than the \sst solver for all considered noise levels.
-However, similarly to the pose errors in Figure~\ref{fig:noise}, at noise levels $\geq 1px$ our $\delta$-based solvers (both M and L), and for the calibrated case even the pure \sftm and \sftl solvers, return comparable or even better results in the first two views than the \texttt{5pt}~\cite{Nister-5pt-PAMI-2004} and \texttt{6pt}~\cite{stewenius-etal-omnivis-2005} solvers, here represented by the results of \sft and \sst solvers.
-This shows an interesting potential of using our solvers for the two-view relative pose estimation problems by solving these problems from sub-minimal samples.